SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

 >
 > I stand with trans people, and I want trans and queer youth reading this to know that you are not alone.
 You deserve to be yourself as you define, and no matter how this administration might try to couch it in other language, we see right through it, too.
 "These are good days for bad people", but your living your full lives well -- as your true selves, on your own terms -- will be the best revenge on these backwards policies and those who seek to implement them.
 Glenn Youngkin and his administration may fail you, but you may yet still thrive.
 May this policy and his administration be consigned to the rubbish bin of history where they belong.
 And may you shine on.

+[^1]: I hope you will lend your voice to oppose this policy change.
-[^1]: Yes, other databases do this.
+[^2]: Yes, other databases do this.
 Yes, I could have used another database.
 I just chose SQL Server.
 And the docs were really helpful, quickly.